Elise Lamb: Directing

 Lamb directed her debut short film Blown for Tropfest in 2012.

 Lamb was a trainee director at the Brisbane Arts Theatre from 2014 to 2015.
 She had her theatre directorial debut with their 2015 season opener The Complete Works of William Shakespeare (Abridged) and was the assistant director/co-director for their 1000th production Noises Off.
 In 2015, she also directed Elvis Is Dead by Canadian playwright James Hutchison for the Short & Sweet Theatre Festival at The Arts Centre Gold Coast.
 Lamb was a member of the Young Vic Directors Program (2016-2018) where she participated in Research & Development for Maria Aberg’s The Winter's Tale and Jeff James’ The Master Builder.

 Lamb's 2019 Griffith Film School Thesis Film Method In Madness which she wrote, directed and produced, stars Ted Lassos Cristo Fernández as Hamlet and was a Finalist in Kenneth Branagh's Shakespeare Shorts and Won "Best Director" and "Best Cinematography" at the Paris International Film Awards.

 Her short film Skin & Blister was nominated for Best Queensland Film at the WIFT (Women in Film & Television) V-Fest and screened at the Melbourne Women in Film Festival.
 Lamb has also shot two short films a director/cinematographer, Op Shop which was nominated for Best Short Film at the Bendigo Queer Film Festival and screened at ShanghaiPRIDE Film Festival and A Message which opened for Event Horizon at Monster Fest.

-In 2023, Lamb directed and was dramaturge for a new original stage play Bloom Girl at the Thomas Dixon Centre.
+In 2023, Lamb directed and was dramaturge for a new original stage play Bloom Girl which premiered at the Thomas Dixon Centre.
 The play was described as "Fleabag meets the digital world" with Lamb's direction being praised as masterful and iconic.

 Lamb was made a Full Member of the Australian Directors Guild in 2023.
 She was endorsed by Queensland Chapter Head Mairi Cameron and the approval board included Daina Reid.

 Lamb wrote, directed and produced The Wilted Rose, a social impact short film made in partnership with not-for-profit organisation The Centre For Women & Co. to raise awareness for domestic violence.
 The film had its world premiere screening in competition at the Brisbane International Film Festival where it won Best Brisbane Short Film and was a 2024 contender for the Australian Academy of Cinema and Television Arts Award (AACTA) for Best Short Film.
 The film was acquired by SBS Australia and premiered on SBS On Demand on November 1st, 2024.

+In 2026, Lamb directed and produced The Art of Aging, a three part branded collaboration with Korean Skincare company Beauty of Joseon.
+She also featured in the short films as the Artist and painted watercolours of the skincare products.